 Add $8,400 for each individual in excess of 6.

 If the income for your household is below those shown in this table, in most cases you should be able to file Chapter 7 without worrying about the means test.
 If you have a household income above the median, you may be able to pass the means test as long as you are not too far above the median.
 The means test involves complicated calculations, based in part on the actual facts of the case and based in part on IRS and Census Bureau statistics.
 It takes the best software available, together with the judgment of a good lawyer, to get the numbers right.
 It's not unusual for the United States Trustee's office to dispute the calculations, particularly since the rules or the interpretation of the rules are undergoing constant change.
 Under no circumstances should you try to do the means test calculations by yourself.

-A Short Video on Filing Chapter 7 in Minnesota
+Short Video - Filing Chapter 7 Bankruptcy in Minnesota

 What is Chapter 7 Bankruptcy?